 Recipients will be required to submit annual financial reports at the conclusion of each year of funding as well as complete programming surveys throughout the program.

-The online proposal opens September 15, 2014.
-The deadline to submit a proposal is 5 p.m.
+Online proposals may now be submitted through 5 p.m.
 Eastern Time on Friday, January 30, 2015.
 Click here to access the online proposal submission form, via NCAA Program Hub.
 [NOTE: Creating a login will be necessary to access Program Hub]

 For more information about the Division III Ethnic Minority and Women’s Internship Grant, please contact Sarah Sadowski, coordinator of leadership development, via email at firstname.lastname@example.org or by phone at 317-917-6714.